yuyatinnefeld/hashicorp-tools/vault/exam/README.md

 - The PKI (Public Key Infrastructure) secret engine provides management of X.509 certificates, PKI allows for the secure storage of private keys, PKI automates certificate issuance and renewal
 - `min_decryption_version` is a configuration parameter in Transit SE that specifies the minimum version of ciphertext allowed to be decrypted data
 - you can define 'sealType', 'storage backend', 'cluster name' in the configuration file
-- lease_id can be used to renew or revoke the lease of dynamic secret
 - Telemetry: metrics, Logs (memory and CPU usage): event actions
 - Cubbyhole provides a personal secret storage space for each authenticated user
-- cubbyhole secret engine is a default secrets engine
+- Cubbyhole secret engine is a default secrets engine which is only accessible to the token that writes to it
 - TOTP (Time-Based One-Time Password) secret engine is one-time passwords for MFA (two-factor authentication)
 - Plugins allows businesses to extend its functionality with solutions written by third-party providers
 - WAL stands for "Write-Ahead Log"
 - Active Directory secrets engine = secrets engine provides dynamic secrets generation for Microsoft Active Directory
 - Namespace allows "vault within a vault" architect
-- 8200: UI, 8201: TCP (Cluster) API, 8300: Server RPC, 8301: LAN 8500: Consule Interface, 8600: Consule DNS
+- 8200: UI TCP, 8201: Cluster API TCP, 8300: Server RPC, 8301: LAN 8500: Consule Interface, 8600: Consule DNS
-- update/restart of vault `cault operator step-down`
+- Update/restart of vault server `vault operator step-down`
 - HashiCorp tech provides support of Consul, Filesystem, In-Memory and Raft backend
 - You can export encyption-key if the exportable flag is set as true.
 - Integrated Storage is a built-in solution that provides a highly available, durable storage backend without relying on any external systems.
 Integrated Storage uses the same underlying consensus protocol (RAFT) as Consul to handle cluster leadership and log management
+- `vault operator rekey` command creates new unseal/recovery keys as well as a new master key

 ### Replication
 - DR Replication: Disaster Recovery (DR) replication is used for disaster recovery scenarios when the primary data center goes offline or is otherwise inaccessible.